dai-shi/react-suspense-fetch/README.md

 ### prepare

 Create a new suspendable result from fetchFunc.
-The result is mutable and can be run later.
+The result is mutable and can be run later just once.
 It will suspend forever unless run() is called.

 Type: Prepare